iknowhe/OntoIR-dataset/README.md

-# OntoIR-dataset
+# OntoIR Dataset

-Official repository for OntoIR dataset
+This repository will host the dataset for the OntoIR study, which will be released soon!